karlstolley/stolley.dev/resume/index.md

             and 15 PhD students
           </li>
           <li>
-            Designed, installed, and maintained an instructional computer lab and backing server in collaboration with university librarians
+            Designed, installed, and maintained a 20-workstation instructional computer lab and backing server in collaboration with university librarians
           </li>
           <li>
-            Administered and maintained departmental servers for internal information-sharing and email lists
+            Administered and maintained departmental Linux servers for internal information-sharing and email lists
           </li>
         </ul>
       </li>